The Story of the Nativity of Our Lord

 And in that region there were shepherds out in the fields, keeping watch over their flock by night.
 And an angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were filled with fear.
 And the angel said to them, “Be not afraid; for behold, I bring you good news of a great joy which will come to all the people; for to you is born this day in the city of David a Savior, Who is Christ the Lord.
 And this will be a sign for you: you will find a babe wrapped in swaddling clothes and lying in a manger.”
 And suddenly there was with the angel a multitude of the heavenly host praising God and saying, “Glory to God in the highest, and on earth peace, good will among men” [Luke 2:8-14].

 In the earliest days of Christianity, the Feast of the Nativity of Christ was not generally celebrated in the Church.
-The first mention of the Feast is made by Clement of Alexandria, who mentions that certain Egyptians commemorated the birth of Christ on May 20.
-The Apostolic Constitutions of the first half of the 4th Century set forth that January 6 should be celebrated as both the Feast of the Nativity and Epiphany.
+The first mention of the Feast is made by St. Clement of Alexandria (150-215 A.D.), who mentions that certain Egyptians commemorated the birth of Christ on May 20th.
+The Apostolic Constitutions of the first half of the 4th Century set forth that January 6th should be celebrated as both the Feast of the Nativity and Epiphany.
 St. Gregory of Nyssa in 380 wrote that the faithful of Cappadocia celebrated the Nativity on Dec.
-25. The Feast was not celebrated in Jerusalem until the 6th Century, while St. John Chrysostom introduced it at Antioch in 386 and at Constantinople between 398-402.
+25th.
+The Feast was not celebrated in Jerusalem until the 6th Century, while St. John Chrysostom introduced it at Antioch in 386 and at Constantinople between 398-402.
 In Rome, the Feast of the Nativity of Christ had been celebrated on Dec.
-25 since 354.
-December 25 was ultimately chosen by the Church as the date of the Nativity in order to Christianize the pagan Feast of Natalis Invicti or Invincible Sun, which was celebrated on that day.
-St. Cyprian of Carthage noted that this “anniversary of the invincible” was made actual only in the birth of Jesus-the only invincible One.
+25th ever since 354.
+December 25th was ultimately chosen by the Church as the date of the Nativity in order to Christianize the pagan Feast of Natalis Invicti or Invincible Sun, which was celebrated on that day.
+St. Cyprian of Carthage noted that this “anniversary of the invincible” was made actual only in the birth of Jesus–the only Invincible One.